arm/neural-graphics-model-gym/README.md

 * **Use fewer recurrent samples** by decreasing the value of `dataset.recurrent_samples`.
 * **Reduce the number of workers** by reducing `dataset.num_workers`.
 This will increase the time it takes to perform training/evaluation/etc. but the machine is less likely to run out of memory since there are fewer tasks being run in parallel.

+### Slow model training in WSL2 or Windows
+A common cause for training running slower than expected in WSL2 or Windows is the GPU running out of device memory and falling back to slower shared system memory.
+To address this, reduce memory usage as described in the **Out of Memory Errors** section.

 ## Security

 Arm takes security issues seriously, please see [SECURITY.md](SECURITY.md) for more details.